httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 ### match

-The "match" value of the Use-As-Dictionary header is a sf-string value that provides the URLPattern to use for request matching (https://urlpattern.spec.whatwg.org/).
+The "match" value of the Use-As-Dictionary header is a String value that provides the URLPattern to use for request matching (https://urlpattern.spec.whatwg.org/).

 The URLPattern used for matching does not support using Regular expressions.